savander/teeworlds-server-info/README.md

 # Usage

-Give list of servers to gather information from and the application with generate file (`servers.json` by default) with server information.
+Pass the list of servers to gather information from.
+Application will generate file (`servers.json` by default) with server information.
 You can use it futher in other applications.

 The port in address `127.0.0.1:<port>` is not required, `8303` will be used by default.